Kafaldu/GeoSpot/README.md

 ## Backend Setup (Render)

 We’re hosting the backend on **Render**, so you don’t need to run it locally.
+NOTE that the server goes to sleep when there is no activity so initial log in may take slightly longer.
+Please be patient.

 ### Steps: